International Investors: Harm or Help

 those guys that manufactured jeans and towels in indonesia got their cottons and machinery from outside.
 Only benefit is that locals get employed and some may eventually buy cars and houses, broadening the economic cake.
 What I am suggesting is to broaden further that cake to benefit more locals.

-29. sputjam Says:
+29. sputjam says:

 especially in mining and industries that involves natural resources.

-30. Sylvester Says:
+30. Sylvester says:

 Foreign investment is important even for the developed West.
 Recently, UK welcomes Chinese investment worth USD 200 billion